Current Status: HomedElsa's Story :

-Elsa (Another Rescue homed Elsa with Megan Mastiff joining her from another Rescue later: One owner was terminally ill & the other unable to keep them.
+Elsa.
+Rescued, Megan Mastiff joining her from another Rescue later: One owner was terminally ill & the other unable to keep them.
 They were signed over to a vets to try & get them a Rescue place: Rescue Remedies offered a Rescue place saving her life.
 Elsa is spayed; chipped and vaccinated.
-Currently in Brighton comes into kennels 5th Feb 17
+Elsa was in boarding kennels in Guildford

 PLEASE NOTE: Dog laws have changed with zero public tolerance and prejudice against bull breeds and terriers.
 Our Rescue asks new owners to maintain dogs on lead in public spaces and manage encounters for at least 4 months until sure of their dogs instincts & skills, some need to be retained always on a lead, so as not to place dog's lives at risk, (Destruction or Control Orders are common place nowadays).